 Jewish holidays are celebrated as a community with experiential programs.
 Some holidays have a student- only component, while others are community wide.

 Here are some examples of our holiday programs:

-- “SULAM in the Sukkah” is an educational program on Sukkot which meets on the eve of teh holdiay at our temple Sukkah.
-It incorporates learning about the traditional practices of Sukkot (such as Lulav shaking, Sukkot blessings and Ushpizin inviting) with a community pot-luck dinner and a temple wide Sukkot service.
+- “SULAM in the Sukkah” is an educational program on Sukkot, which meets on the eve of the holiday festival at our temple Sukkah.
+It incorporates learning about the traditional practices of Sukkot (such as Lulav shaking, Sukkot blessings and ushpizin [special guests] inviting) with a community pot-luck dinner and a temple wide Sukkot service.

-- Simchat Torah celebration offers an educational program followed by a holiday service as a community with full student participation.
+- Our Simchat Torah celebration offers an educational program followed by a holiday service as a community, with full student participation.

-- Tu Bishvat is celebrated as a school to mark the traditional “Jewish Arbor Day” or New Year of the Trees.
+- Tu Bi-Sh’vat is celebrated as a school to mark the traditional “Jewish Arbor Day” or New Year of the Trees.

 - Purim is the festive celebration of Jewish life saved from an evil plot.
-We mark it with a joyous community celebration complete with a “Purim schpiel” and carnival.
+We mark it with a joyous community celebration complete with a “Purim shpiel” (play) and a

 - A Passover educational program is offered for the whole school community, with holiday foods and an opportunity to learn about the Passover Seder, the most celebrated Jewish holiday around the world.

-- The Shavuot holiday is an opportunity to celebrate receiving at Torah at Mt.
+- The Shavuot holiday is an opportunity to celebrate receiving the Torah at Mt.
 Sinai.
-At TCS we also celebrate the Confirmation of our teens after they complete a year long study with Rabbi Ken.
+At TCS, we also celebrate the Confirmation of our teens, after they complete a year of study with Rabbi Ken.